podblog/octoblog/source/_posts/2012-08-09-on-the-audacity-of-scooter-riders.markdown

 Someone less kind than me could have taken exception to that, actually.
 This is Miami, after all.
 The kid on the Vespa is damn lucky in that regard.

 Scooter riders, scoot all you want, but realize it's a two-way street.
 You're on a motor vehicle too.
+It's a scooter, not a Hayabusa.